energy-storage-analysis/LDES-Survey/SI_docs/md_written/combination_SM.md

 # Combination Storage Media

-This section derives some basic forumulas for the overall energy capital cost, $C_{kWh}$ of a energy storage system using multiple storage media or multiple forms of energy from one storage media.
-This is not intended to be a comprehensive list of all possiblities of types of energy storage systems but provide some formulas that can be used with the data presented in the paper to estimate the energy capital of some simple classes of composite storage media.
-Beyond this level of complexity, a more complete analysis taking into account the efficiency and power conversion system would likely be needed for any valubale insight.
+This section derives some basic formulas for the overall energy capital cost, $C_{kWh}$ of a energy storage system using multiple storage media or multiple forms of energy from one storage media.
+This is not intended to be a comprehensive list of all possibilities of types of energy storage systems but provide some formulas that can be used with the data presented in the paper to estimate the energy capital of some simple classes of composite storage media.
+Beyond this level of complexity, a more complete analysis taking into account the efficiency and power conversion system would likely be needed for any valuable insight.

 In any case, $C_{kWh}$ can be calculated from